acm-projects/Nostalgio/README.md

 * Memory map visualization (A map that depicts locations traveled and its associated memories & songs over time)
 * Spotify integration to create playlists from these memories
 * Music suggestion based off of previous travel and listening habits
 * Track and display songs listened to by friends on map.
-(Can comment/react)